iTwin/itwinjs-core/docs/learning/tutorials/showcase-to-viewer.md

 }
 ```

-Result when the button is toggled:
+Result when notification is toggled and selecting an element:

 ![Notifications Toggle On](./images/notifications_toggle_on.png)